DarienTsai/DarienPortfolioWebsite/README.md

 # MyPortfolio
 A place to share my dev experiences

 This was originally for a writing class.
-However, I figured that if I was going to build an open ended site, might as well go all the way.
+I figured it would turn out better if I did not use Wix.

+## Built with
+- React
+- Sass
+- JS/HTML/CSS
+- ❤️

+## Deployed with
+- gh-pages